carsakiller/Carsas-Commands/.github/ISSUE_TEMPLATE/bug_report.md

 - I was hosting from the main menu of the game
 - I was in singleplayer

+**What mode were you playing in?**
+*please use the one that applies*
+- Career mode
+- Classic Career mode
+- Custom mode

 **Additional context**
 Add any other context about the problem here.